 Getting your drone pilot certificate

-Find your category of operation to understand which certificate you need and how to get it.
-There are no special certification procedures for foreign pilots.
+Find your category of operation to understand which pilot certificate you need and how to get it.
+There are no special pilot certification procedures or credits for foreign pilots.

 When you need or don’t need a foreign SFOC-RPAS